MaxTheHuman/MaxTheHuman.github.io/README.md

 # Portfolio Page Not In Use
-This is a example portfolio page, made for freeCodeCamp.
+This is an example portfolio page made for freeCodeCamp.